- Why Grad Studies at SFU?

 HAVE YOU BEEN THE RECIPIENT OF ANY MAJOR OR DONOR FUNDED AWARDS?

-I am very grateful to have received the Special Graduate Entrance Scholarship when I was admitted to SFU.
-This award has provided me with additional financial security that frees me up to focus on my studies and the pursuit of my research.
+I am very grateful to have received the SSHRC CGS Masters Scholarship ($17,500), as well as the Special Graduate Entrance Scholarship ($5,000).
+These awards have provided me with additional financial security that frees me up to focus on my studies and the pursuit of my research.

 DESCRIBE YOUR PROGRAM FOR THOSE SEARCHING.